OGParfene/CSS-Web/README.md

-# Diseno-Web
+# CSS-Web
-This repository is a place where you can find what are my Web Development projects that I am actually dooing.
+This project is about a personal page made by following an internet course and aplying all of my knowledge adquired on that course